spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

     - Size - Number of VMs to be provisioned for the node pool.
 For the master pool, this number can be 1, 3, or 5.
     - Allow worker capability (master pool) - Select this option for allowing workloads to be provisioned on master nodes.
     - Instance type - Select the AWS instance type to be used for all nodes in the node pool.
     - Availability Zones - Choose one or more availability zones.
-Spectro Cloud provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability
+Palette provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability

     zones if multiple zones are selected.

     - By default, worker pools are configured to use On-Demand instances.
 Optionally, to take advantage of discounted spot instance pricing, the ‘On-Spot’ option can be selected.
 This option allows you to specify a maximum bid price for the nodes as a percentage of the on-demand price.
-Spectro Cloud tracks the current price for spot instances and launches nodes when the spot price falls in the specified range.
+Palette tracks the current price for spot instances and launches nodes when the spot price falls in the specified range.
 * Review settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 <InfoBox>